ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 ### Using the results count

-This pagination component has 4 variants of the results count.
+You can choose how to display the results using one of the following:

+- results range for the current page, and total results
+- results range for the current page
+- total results
+- current and total pages

 ADD CODED EXAMPLE.

-When choosing your variant consider:
+When choosing a variant consider:

 - information that's already on the page, for example the number of results in a heading
 - what's relevant to the user, for example whether the results range means anything to them

-The results count is under the pagination controls.
+The results count is aligned to the left under the pagination controls.
 Do not move it, because this may cause issues for magnifier users.

-### Setting results per page
+### The number of results on each page

- Results per page are controlled in a table or list component, rather than by pagination.
+ The number of results on each page is controlled by a table or list component, rather than by pagination.
 When choosing the amount per page consider:

 - if research shows that users want to browse or compare results (rather than look for a particular one)
 - the time users will have to spend navigating between pages